Scrutinizing the Alignment Limit in Two-Higgs-Doublet Models. Part 1: $m_h = 125$ GeV: Results

 The range of $m_A$ is also interesting.
 In principle $m_A$ can be above or below $m_{h,H}$, and even $m_A<m_h/2$ is possible and consistent with the data \cite{Bernon:2014nxa}.
 However, once $m_H$ is fixed, the allowed range of $m_A$ is limited (and vice versa) as illustrated in Fig.~\ref{mA_mH_Z6}.
 We see that in both Type~I and Type~II, if the scalar $H$ is heavy and decoupled, the same is true for the pseudoscalar $A$.
-Conversely, if $m_H$ is light, say below 600~GeV, also $m_A$ must be below about 800~GeV.
+Conversely, if $H$ is light, say below 600~GeV, then also $A$ must be below about 800~GeV.
 Furthermore, it appears that for $|\cba|\lsim 10^{-3}$ (or, equivalently, small $|Z_6|$) $m_H<m_A$ is favored.
 This can be understood from \eq{z5v} [or \eq{hh2mass}]: since the $m_h^2\cbma^2$ (or $Z_6\cbma/\sbma$) term therein is always quite small, the mass ordering between $m_H$ and $m_A$ is largely determined by the sign of $Z_5$.
 The value of $Z_5$, in turn, is driven by $\lambda_5$ [cf.~\eq{Zeye}], which according to our numerical analysis tends to be negative for small $\cbma$.
+The absence of points over a large region of low $m_{H,A}$ in Type~II is in part due to the $H,A\to\tau\tau$ limits~\cite{Aad:2014vgg,Khachatryan:2014wca}, which eliminate a large swath of parameter space with $C^D_h\simeq -1$ and $m_A\approx 150$--$350$~GeV, and to the CMS $H\to ZA$ search~\cite{CMS-PAS-HIG-15-001} which eliminates points down to $m_A\simeq 60$~GeV (with a mild dependence on $m_H$).
+We note that the surviving points with $m_A\lesssim 60$~GeV have $\tan\beta<2$.
+In addition, the charged Higgs mass limit $\mhpm>480$~GeV in Type~II~\cite{Misiak:2015xwa} results in the elimination of the remaining quadrant with $m_{H,A}\lesssim 400$~GeV (actually up to $m_H\approx 430$~GeV for very light $m_A$).